SEASCAPE INN.....outdoor adventure or peace and solitude...it's your vacation, you decide.

 - unless you have secured the guides time with a deposit for specific fishing days, you can change plans.
 If the weather forecast is not promising you can re-schedule for another day.

 - you can have the same guide every day and not go into the lodge rotation.

 Do It Yourself Bonefishing

-Fishing the flat in front of the Inn
+Fishing the Flat in front of Seascape Inn

 From The Angling Report/Dec 2013 - Bill Horn writes: